2 min read

 What are a few of the main production goals of your farming operation?

-How has the Alabama Extension animal sciences and forage team helped you and your operation move closer to your goals?
+How has the Alabama Extension animal sciences and forage team helped you meet your goals and address these challenges?

 What is one of your favorite aspects of being involved in livestock and forage production?

-If you could share one thing you’ve learned about raising cattle and forage over the years with your younger self, what would it be?
+If you could share one thing you’ve learned about raising livestock and forages over the years with other producers, what would it be?